Skip to main content

 Dr. Suresh Gawande is a Principal Scientist at ICAR-Directorate of Onion and Garlic Research, Pune, India.
 He obtained his Ph.D. from the Indian Agricultural Research Institute, New Delhi, India in the discipline of Plant Pathology.
 His areas of interest are genomics of biotic and abiotic stress, host-pathogen-vector interaction of tospoviruses, biological control, microbial metagenomics, plant-pathogen diagnostics, mechanism of genetic and induced host plant resistance.
 Currently, he is working on biotechnological approaches for biotic stress management.

-Durgesh Kumar Jaiswal obtained his Ph.D. in Biotechnology in 2019 at Banaras Hindu University, Varanasi, India, and is currently a D.S.
-Kothari Post-doctoral Fellow at Savitribai Phule Pune University, Pune, India.
-His research focuses on micro-biotechnology, soil-microbiology & Sustainable agriculture, primarily based on exploring & formulating the microbial consortium for photostimulation of crops, biodegradation of pesticides, and integrated pest & disease management to provide a sustainable solution for agriculture sustainability.
+Dr Durgesh Kumar Jaiswal is an Assistant Professor at Graphic Era (Deemed to be University, Dehradun, India).
+He obtained his PhD in Biotechnology at Banaras Hindu University (Varanasi, India), and he was a D.S.
+Kothari post-doctoral fellow at Savitribai Phule Pune University (Pune, India).
+His research focuses on micro-biotechnology, soil-microbiology, and sustainable agriculture, primarily exploring and formulating the microbial consortium for phyto-stimulator of crops, biodegradation of pesticides, and integrated pest and disease management to provide solutions for agriculture sustainability.
+He is an editorial board member of BMC Microbiology and BMC Plant Biology.

 Ram Krishna, ICAR-Indian Institute of Vegetable Research, Varanasi, India